LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 > "What I'm doing is sort of this outside in development.
 I'm trying to figure out what the web UI needs from the
 > service and then I can start test driving." - Ted M. Young

+**Important Distinction: Automated vs Manual Testing**

+Ted's approach uses **automated tests for slices** of the application (IO-Free domain logic, IO-Based adapters) but often relies on **manual testing for full end-to-end flows**.
+From his transcripts: "I don't find end-to-end tests being all that useful to automate... manually running stuff that's a test it's just not an automated test."

+In this guide, we're using Playwright to automate IO-Based tests at the edge, which is a pragmatic adaptation for Next.js development.
+These aren't true "end-to-end" tests in Ted's sense (spinning up the entire production stack), but rather **focused IO-Based tests** of specific user flows.
+You'll still want to manually test the complete application flow in a browser periodically.

 ---